 These workshops are designed to help undergraduate students of all levels become more effective researchers.
 Our offerings include: Becoming a Researcher, Conducting Ethical Research, Managing Citations and Bibliographies, and Writing Successful Abstracts and Artist Statements.
 Students who attend any four workshops this academic year will receive an Advanced Research Skills Certification!

-Multimedia artist Barnaby Barford will present a Paula G. Manship Endowed Lecture at the LSU College of Art & Design at 5 p.m. on Wednesday, April 20, 2016, in the Design Building Auditorium (room 103)....
+Alex Camprubi, design director of PuBang Design Institute, will lecture at the LSU Robert Reich School of Landscape Architecture at 5 p.m. on Wednesday, October 19, 2016, in the LSU Design Building Auditorium (room 103)....
 Read More